jhx0/bsdfetch/README.md

 **vins** (@sehnsucht@social.sdf.org) - For improving the CPU handling and enabling uptime on NetBSD.
 Also, for informing about possible breakage with wrong include (sys/time.h) affecting FreeBSD (based) systems.
 And for overhauling a large part of the code.
 **Thomas Adam** (https://github.com/ThomasAdam) - Using void in function prototypes without arguments.
 **Alexander Naumochkin** (https://github.com/dorjechang) - For providing two fixes to the project (USER and UID fix).
+**Anonymous contributor** - Improved/Simplified bsdfetch to a great extent.